University-of-Manitoba-Computer-Science/tools-n-techniques/topic03/topic-1.md

 ::: outcomes

-By the end of this week you should be able to:

 * [ ] Download a file from the internet on the command-line.
 * [ ] Compile and run programs of various programming languages on the command-line.
 * [ ] Use version control software on your own code to keep track of changes that